List of Tiger King subjects: Carole Baskin

-Carole Baskin (née Stairs Jones; born June 6, 1961) is an American animal rights activist and owner of Big Cat Rescue, a non-profit animal sanctuary based near Tampa, Florida.
+Carole Baskin (née Stairs; born June 6, 1961) is an American animal rights activist and owner of Big Cat Rescue, a non-profit animal sanctuary based near Tampa, Florida.
 Baskin drew public attention for her role in Tiger King.
 The Netflix series follows both Baskin and Joe Exotic, filming their ongoing and escalating feuds over exotic animals in private zoos.

 She and Don Lewis founded Wildlife on Easy Street, an animal sanctuary near Tampa for big cats, in 1992.
 She is the current chief executive officer of the sanctuary, which she renamed to Big Cat Rescue sometime after Lewis's disappearance in 1997.
 She has used social media such as Facebook and YouTube and her "The Cat Chat" podcast to promote activism against private zoos.

 Exotic engaged in a pattern of harassment against Baskin, including trademark infringement.
 In 2013, a court ordered him to pay Baskin $1 million in damages, leading to his bankruptcy.
 In 2020, he was convicted of attempting to hire a hitman to kill her.